vignesh602/floating_panel/README.md

 # FloatingPanel

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+This is a simple floating panel with Jquery
+Steps :
+-> Clone the project by using the command `git clone https://github.com/vignesh602/Floating-panel.git` -> Navigate to the project directory by running the command `cd Floating-panel` -> Install the dependencies by running the command `npm install` -> Run the dev server by `npm start`

+Pull requests are accepted.
+Please raise a issue if you face any problem using the app.

 ## Code scaffolding